 If an arrangement contains lease and non-lease components, the Company applies IFRS 15 to allocate the consideration in the contract.

-The Company recognizes lease payments received under operating leases as income on a straight-line basis over the lease term, included in Revenue in the consolidated statements of operations.
+The Company recognizes lease payments received under operating leases as income on a straight-line basis over the lease term, included in Revenue in the Consolidated Condensed Interim Statements of Operations and Comprehensive Loss.

 Impact on adoption